kepsic/routeros_telegraf_exporter/docs/installation.rst

 Stable release
 --------------

-To install RouterOS to Telegraf metrics exporter, run this command in your terminal:
+To install RouterOS Telegraf metrics exporter, run this command in your terminal:

 .. code-block:: console